FrostiiWeeb/discord-ext-ipc/README.rst

 .. raw :: html

     <h1 align="center">As of the 28th August 2021 discord-ext-ipc is no-longer maintained.</h1>
-    <h1 align="center">As of today, i will be continuing discord.ext.ipc by making a fork of it.</h1>
+    <h1 align="center">As of today, i will be continuing discord.ext.ipc by making a fork of it and will be rewriting it using FastAPI.</h1>
     <br>

 .. raw:: html